 Increasingly firms are not providing training, and many firms are not even hiring unless practitioners have experience.
 That means new practitioners are often left to their own devices as they seek experience in the first few years after passing the patent bar examination.

-At the end of this, course students should have a strong grasp on the day to day basics of patent practice, and a catalog of examples and templates to draw upon for a variety of the most common and likely occurrences that real life will throw at a patent practitioner.
+This is why Gene Quinn and John White designed Patent Practice Training.
+This course will provide all the tools necessary to hit the ground running.
+At the end of this course students should have a strong grasp on the day to day basics of patent practice, and a catalogue of examples and templates to draw upon for a variety of the most common and likely occurrences that real life will throw at a patent practitioner.

 |PayPal offers a 6 month, no interest payment option.
 Please click the PayPal Credit image to learn more and apply.
 Once you have set up your PayPal account, and have gotten PayPal Credit approval, please email [email protected] and we will send you an invoice for the course of your choice via PayPal.|